mcasalh/stuff/README.md

-#Schrödinger's Cat Meme Generator - HTML + JS
+# Schrödinger's Cat Meme Generator - HTML + JS 🐈/🪦

 It's a simple meme generator built using a single HTML file that contains all the necessary code (including JavaScript) to run independently in the browser.